JunoLab/atom-julia-client/docs/README.md

 Pkg.clone("http://github.com/JunoLab/CodeTools.jl")
 ```

+If you already have these packages change `clone` to `checkout` here.

+To install the Atom packages, start by uninstalling them completely if you have them
-To install the packages, run the following commands in a folder of your choice (it's
+already, then run the following commands in a folder of your choice (it's conventional,
-conventional, though not required, to do this in `~/github`):
+though not required, to do this in `~/github`):

 ```shell
 git clone http://github.com/JunoLab/atom-ink ink